Ilanchz/Plot-Wave-A-programming-approach-to-graphing/README.md

 I-Grapher-Overview:

-A simple python application with Tkinter GUI to plot explicit mathematics functions on a canvas along with built in methods to email for bug fixes(SMTP).
+A simple python application with Tkinter GUI and Mysql connector to main record and therfore to generate and plot explicit mathematics functions on a canvas along with built in methods to email (for bug fixes(SMTP)).

 Notes on patches: